Ideal for: Individuals who want the skills and training to be professional guides | Ages: 18 and Up | Dates: May-August

 Participants are given multiple opportunities to teach their peers, as well as outside individuals, during the course, then receive peer and instructor feedback on their teaching performance.
 Additionally, students will learn to create lesson plans and how to deliver teaching topics and grow in their abilities as instructors and educators in the industry.

-To ensure that students receive the most out of our courses, and that they are consistently progressing towards accomplishing the objectives of the program, we maintain a culture of continual assessment and evaluation of students and their skills through: 1.
-Post-trip evaluations.
-2. One-on-one meetings with instructors.
-3. Periodic skill checks to ensure retention.
-4. Real-life hands on teaching opportunities.
-5. Prompt feedback about their skills, abilities and performance.
-6. Certification training courses and exams.
+To ensure that students receive the most out of our courses and that they are consistently progressing towards accomplishing the objectives of the program, we maintain a culture of continuous assessment and evaluation of students and their skills.
+The certifications, certificates, and training below ensure that happens.

 Peer Teaching: 7 – 12 hours